arthurthefourth/chartup_rails/README.md

 This site is a basic editor for Chartup documents, with embedded preview and PDF downloads.
 User authentication is implemented with [Devise][3].
 The design is built using a [Bootswatch][4] template for Bootstrap 3.0.

-Much of the chart-generating magic is embedded in the Chartup gem, which turns a Chartup chart into a Lilypond document.
+Much of the chart-generating magic is embedded in the Chartup library (soon to be made into a gem), which turns a Chartup chart into a Lilypond document.
 The code here builds out a user system for saving and editing charts, with autosave functionality implemented in Javascript.
 It uses Lilypond to render generated documents and serves them as PNG's and PDF's.

 TODO
 =========